 - Reduced muscles tension and spasms

 - Reduced muscle or fascial tightness, or knots and trigger points

 - Better quality of sleep

 People may also find that they benefit from a reduced risk of injury, reduced recovery time between workouts and better circulation.

 Can non-athletes get a sports massage?

 Despite the name, sports massage isn’t exclusively for the benefit of athletes.
 In fact, anyone who exercises, such as gym goers, hikers or those who cycle regularly, can benefit from the targeted techniques used by sports massage therapists.
-It can also be beneficial for people who have a physically demanding job, or people who suffer regularly with muscle tightness or pain from sitting at a desk.
+It can also be beneficial for people who have a physically demanding job, or people who suffer regularly from muscle tightness or pain from sitting at a desk.